Horror TTRPGs: The Rules Are the Monster

 The Three Structural Criteria

+These criteria are about whether your system enforces psychological erosion during sustained play.
+Miss one and you’re asking GMs to do the work your mechanics should be doing.
 To qualify mechanically as a horror TTRPG, a game must pass all three tests.
-Miss one and you’re looking at something horror-adjacent at best.
+Miss one and you’re looking at dark fantasy or thriller with horror trappings:

-1. Engagement Is Toxic.
+- Engagement Is Toxic.
 Does engaging with the game cost the character something, regardless of whether they succeed or fail?
 In a horror game every core action comes at a cost.
-Investigating the mystery, reading the forbidden tome or surviving the encounter should actively erode your character’s safety, sanity, or agency.
+Investigating the mystery, reading the forbidden tome or surviving the encounter should actively erode your character’s safety, sanity, or ability to choose.

-2. The Floor Permanently Drops.
-Does the character’s maximum stability permanently decrease over the course of the campaign, even when its safe?
+- The Floor Permanently Drops.
+Does the system permanently reduce the character’s stability over the course of the campaign, regardless of success or failure?
 Horror systems work like a mechanical ratchet: things only go one way.
 The game may grant small reprieves such as restoring a few sanity points or patching a wound, but the maximum your character can achieve is steadily reduced–permanently.

-3. The Rules Take the Wheel.
+- The Rules Must Take the Wheel.
 Do the rules ever take control of the character or the story away from the player?
 Even in a tragic story you, the player, control how it happens.
-In a horror TTRPG that control erodes.
-This can take the multiple forms, but at some point your survival is no longer fully in your hands.
+In a horror TTRPG, control erodes.
+This can take multiple forms, but at some point your survival is no longer fully in your hands.
 You don’t just lose health, you lose the steering wheel.

-The quickest way to spot a false horror game is to check for a hard reset.
+The quickest way to spot a false horror game is to look for a hard reset.
 If the rules provide a way to fully restore your character to who they were at the start of the campaign then the ratchet is broken.
-No matter how dark the setting or scary the monsters, if you can recover completely you’re not playing a horror TTRPG; you’re playing a thriller, mystery, or dark fantasy with horror ‘vibes’.
+Though it might seem like pure horror games could only support one-shots or adventures, as I show later on multiple systems support full-blown campaigns as well.

 The Psychological Downward Pressure Loop